Pleurothotonus: Causes

 Based on the drugs that caused Pisa syndrome, it has been implicated that the syndrome may be due to a dopaminergic-cholinergic imbalance or a serotonergic or noradrenergic dysfunction.
 For the development of Pisa syndrome that cannot be alleviated by anticholinergic drugs, it has been considered that asymmetric brain functions or neural transmission may be the underlying mechanism.
 How these drugs interact with the biochemistry of the brain to cause the syndrome is unknown and a topic of current research.

 Risk factors

 Typically, females and older patients with organic brain changes are more likely to develop Pisa syndrome.
 Organic brain changes are physical changes in the brain which lead to neurological dysfunction, including dementia and frontal lobe syndrome.
 This includes the presence of neurodegenerative illnesses such as Alzheimer's disease and Parkinson's disease.

+A prospective study has also shown that cocaine use increased the incidence of Pisa syndrome, especially in conjunction with chronic neuropsychiatric drug treatment.

 Treatment and Medication

 There are two lines of treatment for Pisa syndrome.
 The first line entails discontinuation or reduction in dose of the antipsychotic drug(s).
 The second line of treatment is an anticholinergic medication.
 A pharmacological therapy for Pisa syndrome caused by prolonged use of antipsychotic drugs has not been established yet.